Principal Investigator: Dr. Rachael Leon Guerrero

 Tel: (671) 735-2154 | Email: firstname.lastname@example.org

-In 2014, the University of Guam re-established the University of Guam Press (UOG Press) to advance Micronesian scholarship.
-UOG Press publishes an array of academic and literary books and journals and strives to increase the availability of exceptional scholarly and literary texts that can be used to learn about Guam and Micronesia.
-The press has two major publishing components: MARC Publications and Taiguini books.
+UOG Press publishes an array of academic and literary books and journals and has two major publishing components: MARC Publications and Taiguini books.

-Taiguini Books, which publishes cultural and indigenous literature to help capture, preserve, and promote awareness of the depth and eloquence of the Micronesian storytelling tradition in written form.
+Taiguini Books, which launched when the Press was revived in 2015, publishes cultural and indigenous literature to help capture, preserve, and promote awareness about the depth and eloquence of the Micronesian storytelling tradition in written form.

 Director: Dr. John W. Jenson